14 Top-Rated Weekend Getaways from Atlanta, GA

 Accommodation: Where to Stay in Asheville: Best Areas & Hotels

-There are many waterfalls in North Georgia, but Toccoa Falls is one of the most spectacular.
-Surprisingly, it's higher than Niagara Falls and draws many visitors each year.
+There are many waterfalls worthy of a visit in North Georgia, but Toccoa Falls is one of the most spectacular.
+Surprisingly, at 186 feet, it's actually taller than Niagara Falls, and as a result draws many visitors each year.
 The town of Toccoa makes for a great weekend getaway, as it's less than an hour away from the city.
 There are many hiking trails in the area, as well as additional falls.

 The award-winning downtown is home to unusual shops, art galleries, and historic buildings.
 Stop by the historic courthouse square to see the newly renovated courthouse building.
 Take a walk across the street to the Cornerstone Antique Market.
 Don't forget to stop by the Currahee Military Museum to learn about the first paratrooper camp in the US located in Toccoa.

 If you want to explore more than the falls, head to Paul Anderson Memorial Park, a pretty spot that pays tribute to the world's strongest man.
 The Country Hearth Inn is a simple spot for your getaway stay.
 Rooms have a microwave and fridge, and guests appreciate the free Wi-Fi and included breakfast.